Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Conclusion

 The primary implication of this work is that the fusion of classical system theory with probabilistic machine learning offers a more complete and honest assessment of system behavior.
 The ability to propagate uncertainty from the impulse response to any derived quantity such as a denoised signal or a cross-correlation function is critical for robust decision-making in fields like control theory, communications, and geophysics.

 Despite these promising results, we acknowledge certain limitations that pave the way for future research.
 The variational inference methods employed are more computationally intensive than their classical counterparts, involving iterative optimization and sampling, whereas methods like CCF stacking are non-iterative.
 The quality of the LTV regression is also contingent on the choice of a suitable prior.
 Future work should focus on three key areas.
 First, exploring more advanced posterior approximations, such as normalizing flows, could capture complex, non-Gaussian uncertainties.
 Second, applying the framework to real-world datasets from seismology or wireless communications will be essential for validation.
 Finally, extending this probabilistic approach to more complex system classes, such as Multiple-Input Multiple-Output (MIMO) or specific nonlinear systems, presents an exciting avenue for continued research.
+More broadly, the experiments with additive observation noise show that the framework remains practically useful even under deliberate model misspecification.